Nick Fortes Preview, Player Props: Marlins vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 21st in MLB.
+- The Dodgers pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Dodgers' 4.17 team ERA ranks 15th among all league pitching staffs.
+- The Dodgers have a 4.25 team ERA that ranks 16th among all MLB pitching staffs.

-- Dodgers pitchers combine to allow 163 total home runs at a rate of 1.2 per game (to rank 14th in baseball).
+- Dodgers pitchers combine to rank 15th in baseball in home runs allowed (170 total, 1.2 per game).

-- The left-hander last appeared on Wednesday against the Arizona Diamondbacks, when he threw five innings, allowing one earned run while giving up three hits.
+- The Dodgers will look to Pepiot (2-0) in his second start of the season.

-- In 20 games this season, the 35-year-old has amassed a 2.48 ERA and 9.6 strikeouts per nine innings, while giving up a batting average of .209 to his opponents.
+- The right-hander last pitched on Thursday, Aug.
+31 against the Arizona Diamondbacks, when he tossed five scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.